capitalch/bika/docs/tracking.md

 ## Provide in XX-grid
+																									..
+Add method and logic for its display
+..
+Search logic
+.. view row logic
+																									..
+Delete logic add confirm message
+																									..
+With no data add is not visible because data grid is not visible -- disable onclick selection

 																									1. Edit
 																									2. Delete
 																									..
-Print preview with edit
+Print
 																									3. Add
 																									4. Search
 																									5. Selection
 																									6. Title
 																									7. subtitle
-8. Hide

 																									9. id swap
 																									10. header color
 																									11. View no of rows
 																									12. Refresh
 13. Summary footer
 																									14. Normal buttons
 																									15. Remove some buttons when below MD isMediumSizeDown

 ## Login
 1. Super admin users: a) Create tenant and database schema b) Create admin user and associate with tenant